 It is important to note that “Traditional art and symbolism of Kelaghayi, making and wearing women’s silk headscarves”, “Traditional art of Azerbaijani carpet weaving in the Republic of Azerbaijan” and “Novruz” have all been included into the UNESCO Representative List of the Intangible Cultural Heritage of Humanity.

 Tolerance and hospitality were the main features for the countries passing through this road, including Azerbaijan.
 The country has passed various stages of spiritual life over its long history.
 Initially it was dominated by beliefs and cults, then by Zoroastrianism, which was replaced by Christianity in the 4th century.
 Since the 7th century, most of the country’s population practises Islam.
 Azerbaijan is a perfect example of the country with high religious tolerance.
 Nowadays, like many years ago, along with mosques, there are synagogues, Christian churches, Zoroastrian temple.
-Tolerance is one of the features, which was reinforced due to the Silk Road.
+Tolerance is one of the features, which was reinforced due to the Silk Roads.
 The same can be mentioned about the hospitality of the Azerbaijani people, where pilgrimages, merchants, strangers were always warmly welcome.

-The Great Silk Road is a history of civilizations and its role can hardly be overestimated.
+The Great Silk Roads is a history of civilizations and its role can hardly be overestimated.
 It is shrouded with all sorts of legends and folk tales.
 All countries through which this longest transcontinental trade route passed, gained vast experience and inherited the most advanced achievements of those years.
-Azerbaijan served as the most important link of the Silk Road and an integral part in the development of mankind.
+Azerbaijan served as the most important link of the Silk Roads and an integral part in the development of mankind.